jainabhishek0406/JavaString_ImmutabilityEx/README.md

 # Java String Immutability
-code implementation for string immutability.
+Code implementation for string immutability.

+Trying to solve below problems here,

 1. Can somebody clarify what is meant by immutable?
 2. Why is a String immutable?